 Mitch Daniels (34:19):

-The budget framework we have now, I guess dating to probably 74 did attempt to impose some total restraint or total limit on spending.
-That's a little ironic today, having watched how preposterous unthinkable debt and deficit spending that we've been running up despite that framework.
+The budget framework we have now, I guess dating to probably '74, did attempt to impose some restraint or total limit on spending.
+That's a little ironic today, having watched preposterous, unthinkable debt and deficit spending that we've been running up despite that framework.

 Yuval Levin (34:44):

-Yeah, that budget framework was created in the middle of a 40 year period of Democratic control of Congress, and it was built for one party Congress to deal mostly with presidents of the other party.
-It has a particular purpose.
-It just has very little to do with what Congress needs.
-Now.
-It's not in the Constitution, it's not part of it is in law, part of it is in the rules of the houses.
-It can change and it should change it's time to rethink the budget process.
+That budget framework was created in the middle of a 40-year period of Democratic control of Congress, and it was built for a one-party Congress to deal mostly with presidents of the other party.
+It has a particular purpose that just has very little to do with what Congress needs now.
+It's not in the Constitution, part of it is in law, part of it is in the rules of the Houses, it can change and it should change.
+It's time to rethink the budget process.

 Mitch Daniels (35:12):

-Another maybe minority idea that you propose is adding seats to the House of Representatives.
+Another minority idea that you propose is adding seats to the House of Representatives.

 Yuval Levin (35:19):